 For your purposes, a tankless water heater can solve your problem of a bulky tank and make your newly renovated space larger and more attractive to tenants—or more enjoyable for you.

-If you’re ready to move or replace your water heater, start by calling a professional plumber.
+If you’re ready to move or replace your water heater in Lathrop, start by calling a professional plumber.
 It’ll save you money and time in the long run.